Top Asked Pharma Packing Questions for the Interview

 OTR around =20 ml/m2/day.

-Q8.
-What is GSM?
+Q8: What is GSM?

 Ans: GSM is Gram per square meter, coating of PVC expressed in GSM, more GSM means more barrier property against moisture and gases.

-Q9.
+Q10.
 How to calculate GSM?

-Weight of sample ✕ 1000/ Area of the sample
+Ans: Weight of sample ✕ 1000/ Area of the sample

-Q10.
-What is thermoforming and cold forming?
+Q11: What are thermoforming and cold forming?

-Ans: Thermoforming– PVC/PVDC passage through a heating station, then PVC/PVDC took desired shape at a temperature of around 115°C to 130 °C. The heating temperature may vary according to pocket size and shape.
+Ans: Thermoforming– PVC/PVDC passage through a heating station, then PVC/PVDC took the desired shape at a temperature of around 115°C to 130 °C. The heating temperature may vary according to pocket size and shape.

 Cold forming is the formation of pockets without heating PVC.
 Cold-forming PVC is soft and made of aluminum between PVC and polyamide.

-Pharma Packing Questions for experienced persons
+Pharma Packing Questions for Experienced Professionals

-Q11.
-The machine used for blister pack and strip pack?
+Q12: What is name of the machine used for blister pack and strip pack?

 Ans: BQS (blister quickly through servo) and elmach are mainly used in the case of product packs by using PVC/PVDC material.
 ALU-ALU(arithmetic logical unit) machine used for strip packing(aluminum foil used for both sides)

-Q12.
-Dismantle parts of the blister machine?
+Q13: Tell the names of Dismantle parts of the blister machine?

 • Forming dia set